-Attorney Michael C. Bivona is a member of both the Connecticut and New York State Bars.
-Since joining the Firm in November of 2013, Michael has been involved an array of the Firm’s practice areas, including criminal defense, civil litigation, employment law, appellate law, and administrative hearings in both Connecticut and New York.
+Attorney Michael Bivona is a member in good standing of both the Connecticut and New York State Bars.
+Since joining the Firm in 2013, Michael has been a critical member and leader in many of the Firm’s practice areas, including criminal defense, civil litigation, employment law, appellate law, and DMV / DUI administrative hearings in both Connecticut and New York.

 Michael is also a coach of Quinnipiac University School of Law’s award winning mock trial program.

 While in law school, Michael served as the Executive Vice President for the Mock Trial Honor Society.
 He was also a member of the regional championship team at the 2012 Quinnipiac Law / ABA Criminal Justice Trial Advocacy Competition, winning the prestigious Best Overall Advocate award.
 Upon graduation, Michael was chosen by the faculty to receive the Arnold J. Bai Award for Outstanding Promise in Litigation.
 He also served as an intern for the New Haven State’s Attorney’s Office.

 *Super Lawyers is a commercial publication, for information on how recipients are selected click here.Call for Consultation (203) 358-4700

 In 2018, Michael presented to numerous groups of middle and high school students and parents about the dangers of substance abuse and the criminal consequences associated with it.
 Michael also presented to a Quinnipiac University fraternity about the criminal implications and consequences of alcohol, drugs, and parties.